Central Region

 All staff (including interns) are required to receive both doses of the COVID-19 vaccine (if applicable) and a 10 day waiting period prior to their first day.
 Some medical and/or religious exemptions are allowed and are reviewed by either a medical professional panel or an ethics panel for approval.

 All intern applicants will be considered for placement, though receipt of a master’s degree is required at this site (rather than education-equivalent).
 Licensed or license-eligible applicants are preferred.
 Candidates are expected to have skill sets commensurate with applicants at the pre-internship level.
 A successful candidate will be one who is interested in working in a challenging and innovative setting of primary care.
 Applicants that have past experience working in integrated care teams, primary care or other medical centers, and rural and underserved areas are preferred.
-An intern can be successful at CHCW regardless of theoretical orientation, however experience with 1st or 3rd wave behaviorism and providing brief interventions for a variety of concerns is beneficial.
+An intern can be successful at CHCW regardless of theoretical orientation, however experience with 1st or 3rd wave behaviorism, single session approaches, and providing intentional interventions for a variety of concerns is beneficial.
 Candidates should also be willing and able to work successfully on an integrated care team, be self-motivated, and have high energy to meet the demands of primary care.
 They are expected to be dependable, prepared, curious, non-defensive, and open to constructive feedback.

-CHCW will be offering virtual Interview Days on Tuesday, January 21st; Friday, January 24th; and Monday, January 27th 2025.
+CHCW will be offering virtual Interview Days on Tuesday, January 20th; Friday, January 23rd; and Monday, January 26th 2026.
 Virtual interview days will consist of an overview of the program (e.g., Primary Care Behavioral Health philosophy, organization, faculty) and training opportunities, three interviews with relevant CHCW personnel (e.g., BHC current interns, BHC faculty/attendings, family medicine faculty/attendings and residents, etc.), opportunities for video review of site locations and rotations, meeting and Q&A with current BHC interns, meeting and Q&A with CHCW CEO, and a final Q&A with the PCBH Education Director.
 If possible, ad-hoc on-site open houses will be made available for applicants to attend.
 Attendance to these open-houses will not impact the ranking of applicants and are provided solely as informational gathering for applicants.
-More information and videos regarding CHCW PCBH Doctoral Internship can be found at https://www.chcw.org/predoctoral-clinical-psychology-internship-program/.
+More information and videos regarding CHCW PCBH Doctoral Internship can be found at https://www.chcw.org/doctoral-clinical-psychology-internship-program/.